Rivière des Envies

 Rivière des Envies (/fr/, lit.
 'River of cravings') is located in Canada, in the province of Quebec, in the Mauricie administrative region, in the Batiscanie.
-Rivière des Envies course 74 km from the outlet of Lac-de-la-Traverse, located in row St-Joseph, Sainte-Thècle.
-This lake is fed by the outlet of Lake Aylwin, which in turn is fed by the discharge of Lake Jesuit (and lakes of surrounding mountains).
+The length of Rivière des Envies is 74 km from the outlet of Lac-de-la-Traverse, located in row St-Joseph, Sainte-Thècle.
+This lake is fed by the outlet of Lake Aylwin, which in turn is fed by the outlet of Lake Jesuit (and lakes of surrounding mountains).

-The watershed of the rivière des envies is 482 km2, i.e. the second largest watershed of Batiscanie.
+The watershed of the Rivière des Envies is 482 km2, i.e. the second largest watershed of Batiscanie.
 The basin is shared by three regional county municipalities: